IngvarBaranin/netsci-wikipedia/README.md

 In the data folder, there are nodes_<language>.csv and edges_<language>.csv files, containing the aforementioned DataFrames' contents.
 The English Wikipedia network contains 30k nodes and 60k+ edges of linked articles.
 Similarly, the Estonian Wikipedia network contains ~7k nodes and ~12k edges between linked articles.
 Additionally in the node metadata, we have included the title and summaries (all sentences that fit in the first 500 characters of an article) as well as the interlanguage equivalent title of each article, if it exists.

 # Analytics
-For our analysis findings and link prediction results, see the report.
+For our analysis findings and link prediction results, see the report, which can be found [here](data/Network_Science_Project.pdf)

-# Link to Report
-The report can be found [here](data/Network_Science_Project.pdf)